 Stop reporting cost per lead

 CPL is the worst metric to lead a CFO conversation with.
 It rewards volume of unqualified leads, hides quality variance, and decouples marketing from revenue.
 Replace it with three numbers: cost per closed-won opportunity by channel, CAC payback period by channel, and marginal ROAS at the last £100K of spend per channel.
-These are the three numbers a CFO can model into a quarterly forecast.
-CPL is not.
+Those are the numbers a CFO can actually model into a quarterly forecast.
+CPL isn't.

 Show the marginal curve, not the average